Newcomers to Canada

 In the space under this line, enter your spouse’s or common-law partner’s net world income for the period that you were a resident of Canada.

-If your marital status changes and you are entitled to receive the CCB, GST/HST credit, or Canada Workers Benefit (CWB) advance payments, you must tell the CRA by the end of the month following the month when your status changes.
+If your marital status changes and you are entitled to receive the CCB, GST/HST credit or CCR, you must tell the CRA by the end of the month following the month when your status changes.
 However, in the case of separation, do not notify the CRA until you have been separated for at least 90 days.
-Let the CRA know by calling 1-800-387-1193, or by sending a completed Form RC65, Marital Status Change.
+To report a marital status change, call 1-800-387-1193 or send a completed Form RC65, Marital Status Change.

-However, for the part of the year that you were not a resident of Canada, you have to report certain types of income you earn in Canada.
+You have to report certain types of income that you earn in Canada.
 The most common types of income include:

-- income from employment in Canada or from a business carried on in Canada
+- income from employment in Canada or from business carried on in Canada

 - taxable capital gains from disposing of taxable Canadian property

-- taxable part of scholarships, bursaries, fellowships, and research grants you received from Canadian sources
+- taxable part of scholarships, bursaries, fellowships and research grants that you received from Canadian sources

 Note

-For the part of the year that you were not a resident of Canada, do not include on your return any gain or loss from disposing of taxable Canadian property, or loss from a business carried on in Canada, if the gain from that disposition or any income from that business would be exempt from tax in Canada under a tax treaty.
+Do not include any gain or loss from disposing of taxable Canadian property or any income or loss from business carried on in Canada if that gain or income would be exempt from tax in Canada under a tax treaty.
 For more information about the disposition of taxable Canadian property, see Guide T4058, Non-Residents and Income Tax.

 Deductions